SafeNetIoT/ML-IoTrim/README.md

 The procedure requires Moniotr and produces two lists, contained in the folder MONIOTR_DIRECTORY/YOUR_DEVICE/traffic/tagged.\
 You will obtain a unique txt file for Essential and Non-essential destinations.\

-#### MonIotr
+#### MonIoTr
-You need the MonIoTr framework installed, or edit the pcap_to_features.py file to pass the device IP address from command line
+You need the MonIoTr framework installed:\
+You can also edit the pcap_to_features.py file to pass the device IP address, if you only need the evaluation of the ML-IoTrim models
 #### Python3
 The following libraries for python3 are required: numpy, scikit-learn, joblib, pandas